epam/hubctl/CONTRIBUTING.md

 4. Avoid repetitive commits messages.
 Same applies to rephrase the same message.
 For example, "Fix foo" and "Foo has been fixed" are not acceptable.
 5. When you are fixing a bug and using squashing a PR: then use word "Fix foo #123" in the commit message.
 This will automatically close the issue once PR has been merged.

+## Release Guidelines

+1. Release is always taken from `develop` branch
+2. Do not squash it but rebase to the `main` branch (or `master` if Github legacy naming is used)
+3. Create a tag with a version number.
+For example, `v0.1.0` (not aplicable for components and stacks).
+This should trigger the release workflow.

 ## Coding Guidelines